 - How much is to be drawn and the terms of the ongoing schedule

 - The BSB and Account from which the funds should be debited from

 - Signed authority from the account holder

-If your Direct Debit schedule is approved we will begin to drawing payments in line with the terms of the schedule.
+Once your Direct Debit schedule is approved, we will begin to drawing payments in line with the terms of the schedule.
 You should monitor your notifications for any items that may be dishonoured.